wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 A better way to think about variables in Haskell is as definitions or name binding.

-The key benefit of variables in programming is to clarify your code and avoid repetition, for example:

-This function takes two
+The key benefit of variables in programming is to clarify your code and avoid repetition, for example, the following function takes two
 arguments: how much is owed and how much is given.
 If you’re given enough money, you return the difference.
 But if you aren’t given enough money, you don’t want to give negative dollars; you’ll return 0.